colintbowers/DependentBootstrap.jl/README.md

 A module for the Julia language that implements several varieties of the dependent statistical bootstrap as well as the corresponding block-length selection procedures.

+## News

+This package has been updated to be compatible with julia v0.6 (and should also work on v0.7 as of 2017-10-19 with no deprecation warnings).
+If you are running v0.5, you will need to use `Pkg.pin("DependentBootstrap", v"0.0.1")` at the REPL.

 ## Main features

 This module allows Julia users to estimate the distribution of a test statistic using any of several varieties of the dependent bootstrap.